Abir Ben Abdallah; Achraf Kallel; Abbas Tcharkhtchi; Tarek Hassine; Fehmi Gamaoun

 Achraf Kallel; Salim Bouabdallah; Jean-Marc Roelandt

-A review of different formulations for mortar Contact enforce constraint Inproceedings
+A review of different formulations for mortar Contact enforce constraint Proceedings Article

 Dans: A review of different formulations for mortar Contact enforce constraint, Mascara, Algeria, 2013.